canalplus/rx-player/doc/api/Player_Events.md

 is).

-This means that the current position the player plays at, immediately changed from a time before the start time of a "stream event" to after its end time (or just after its end time for "stream event" without an end time).
+This means that the current position the player plays at, immediately changed from a time before the start time of a "stream event" to after its end time (or just after its start time for "stream event" without an end time).

 This is most likely due to the user seeking in the content.
 A "regular" content playback